Print Bookmark

 • Name William Alexander Davis

-Born 21 Aug 1912 Stony Brook, Suffolk, New York, United States Find all individuals with events at this location
+Birth 21 Aug 1912 Stony Brook, Suffolk, New York, United States Find all individuals with events at this location

 Gender Male

-Died 31 May 2002 Milford, Sussex, Delaware, United States Find all individuals with events at this location
+Death 31 May 2002 Milford, Sussex, Delaware, United States Find all individuals with events at this location

-Buried Barratts Chapel Cemetery.
+Burial Barratts Chapel Cemetery.
 Frederica, Kent, Delaware, United States Find all individuals with events at this location

 Person ID I37673 Molloy-Remde Family Tree Aug 23